We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-As to the cost of the steaks themselves, in general, all Costco meat prices will be cheaper per pound than at specialty butcher shops and certain grocery stores like Whole Foods and ALDI, but potentially on par with or even more expensive per pound than what you’d pay at, say, Safeway or Walmart (especially when those other stores are running sales).
+As to the cost of the steaks themselves, in general, Costco meat prices will be cheaper per pound than at specialty butcher shops and many higher-end grocery stores like Whole Foods, but potentially on par with or even more expensive per pound than what you’d pay at, say, Safeway or Wal-mart (especially when those stores are running sales).

-This is also known as being needled, and means they’ve been mechanically punctured to make them more tender—whether that should be necessary to do to Choice and Prime beef is up for debate, but the fact is, they do it.
+This process, also known as needling, involves mechanically puncturing meats to make them more tender.
+Whether that’s really necessary on Choice and Prime beef is up for debate, but the fact is, Costco does it.

-This has the potential to drive surface bacteria deeper into the meat, so to be safe, you should cook these steaks to the recommended internal temperature of 160 degrees.
-If you like your steak rare, you can ignore the suggestion and chance it (and honestly, you will probably be just fine!), but food safety standards strongly advise against it.
+This has the potential to drive surface bacteria deeper into the meat, so to be safe, you should cook these steaks to the recommended internal temperature of 160°F (71°C).
+If you like your steak rare, you can take the risk of chancing it, but food safety standards strongly advise against it.

 If you buy a whole roast or loin to carve into steaks yourself (and handle them properly, of course), this won’t be a concern.

-If you won’t be able to cook all that steak right after buying it, you’ll probably want to freeze it—only, what if that ruins the quality of the meat, thus making the savings worthless?
+Only problem is, what if freezing ruins the quality of the meat, thus making the savings worthless?

-If you don’t have the set-up for that, try this tip: set the raw steaks on a baking sheet lined with a Silpat or parchment paper, place the tray in the freezer for a couple hours until the steaks are fully frozen, then tightly wrap each one in plastic, and finally, place the securely wrapped steaks in a firmly-sealed plastic bag with all the air pressed out.
+If you don’t have the set-up for that, try this tip: Set the raw steaks on a baking sheet lined with a Silpat or parchment paper, place the tray in the freezer for a couple hours until the steaks are fully frozen, then tightly wrap each one in plastic.
+Finally, place the securely wrapped steaks in a firmly-sealed plastic bag with all the air pressed out.

-It’s a little more work than chucking them right in a Ziploc and then on top of the ice cubes, but it’ll help prevent freezer burn and protect your investment (and make you happier when it’s time to eat).
+It’s a little more work than chucking them right in a zip-top bag, but it’ll help prevent freezer burn and protect your investment (and make you happier when it’s time to eat).

 The answer is that famous cop-out that also happens to be true: Only you can decide!